djmsampson/layout2/tbx/layoutdoc/VisibleExample.md

     'FontSize', 12 );
 ```

-# Put some buttons inside the panel.
+# Put some buttons inside the panel

 First, create a vertical button box to hold the buttons.